cloudant-labs/slate/docs2017/src/basics/dataprivacygovernance.md

 As a pioneer in the provision of a fully managed and globally distributable Database-as-a-Service,
-{{site.data.keyword.cloudant_short_notm}} allows customers to locate data in any global SoftLayer or Rackspace data center or AWS region.
+{{site.data.keyword.cloudant_short_notm}} allows customers to locate data in any global SoftLayer or AWS region.
 By providing customers with such high levels of data mobility to serve the local needs of customers, IBM, and Cloudant take data privacy and governance seriously.